Tyler2P/DiscordFish/README.md

 * You can pause/resume the script by pressing <kbd>ESC</kbd> on your keyboard.
 * The script will automatically stop when a human verification embed is visible on the screen
+* The script will automatically start back up if it can detect

 # Support